Tengku Razaleigh Hamzah: Exit from UMNO and formation of Semangat 46

 This left Razaleigh and his Team B supporters unsatisfied.
 A few Team B leaders had claimed many party delegates were improperly elected.
 They eventually took UMNO to court and filed suit to overturn the election after finding discrepancies throughout the voting process.
 The courts found that some of the delegates that voted were ineligible and UMNO was thus declared illegal on technical grounds in 1988.
-Despite Dr. Mahathir's camp blaming Razaleigh for UMNO being declared an unlawful party although Razaleigh was not among the twelve plaintiffs, he was widely believed to be funding and co-ordinating the suit.
+Despite Mahathir's camp blaming Razaleigh for UMNO being declared an unlawful party although Razaleigh was not among the twelve plaintiffs, he was widely believed to be funding and co-ordinating the suit.
 The event did not please Mahathir began making heated attacks on the judiciary and it was considered a judicial intervention of the political dispute triggering the 1988 Malaysian constitutional crisis.
 Mahathir immediately reconstituted UMNO as UMNO Baru (New UMNO), with only Team A members.
 Most of its leaders, however, were selected from Team A of the old UMNO, with Team B ignored.
 UMNO Baru was later announced the de facto and de jure party to succeed its predecessor, the original but 'illegal' UMNO, dropping the 'Baru' suffix and have the old UMNO's assets transferred over too.

 Razaleigh and his supporters which constituted Team B, had faced difficulties to register as members of Team A's newly formed UMNO Baru.
-With the personal support of former UMNO prime ministers Tunku Abdul Rahman and Hussein Onn, both of whom had also fallen out with Mahathir and unsuccessfully register "UMNO Malaysia", Razaleigh who had also failed registering "UMNO 46" had founded a new political party called Parti Melayu Semangat 46 (S46 or Semangat 46) instead.
+With the personal support of former UMNO prime ministers Tunku Abdul Rahman, Razaleigh who had also failed registering "UMNO 46" had founded a new political party called Parti Melayu Semangat 46 (S46 or Semangat 46) instead.
 The number 46 refers to the year the original UMNO was founded.
 On 3 June 1989, Semangat 46 was officially registered with the electoral college.
 Among notable leaders that joined Semangat 46 were including Marina Yusoff, Ilyani Ishak, Rais Yatim, Harun Idris, Suhaimi Kamaruddin, Ahmad Shabery Cheek, Othman Saat, Salleh Abas, Mohd Radzi Sheikh Ahmad, Tengku Azlan Sultan Abu Bakar and Ibrahim Ali.
 In 1990, Semangat 46 also formed Gagasan Rakyat (GR) and Angkatan Perpaduan Ummah (APU) opposition coalitions.